 L’Artisan, the only Genuine French Restaurant in Cheltenham !!

-Yves and Elisabeth OGRODZKI left France ten years ago after selling their restaurant in Provence, to come over England (in the Leicestershire between Melton Mowbray, the Rutland and Leicester) and create a typical Provencal French atmosphere in a setting you could find in a little village near Avignon.
+Yves and Elisabeth OGRODZKI left France fifteen years ago after selling their restaurant in Provence, to come over England (in the Leicestershire between Melton Mowbray, the Rutland and Leicester) and create a typical Provencal French atmosphere in a setting you could find in a little village near Avignon.

 Five Stars rated by the Leicester Mercury in June 2006 and described in March 2006 by Metro as a genuine Gallic restaurant with a real taste of France, serving genuine regional French cuisine prepared from fresh ingredients sourced locally or from France.

 They arrived in Thorpe Satchville in October 2005, but were determined their arrival should not be seen in the village as a second French Revolution.
 For 10 years they had run different restaurants in Paris, where both their children were born, then moved to Nimes to open their own restaurant.
 They spent seven years there, and featured in several restaurant guides.

 “But we wanted to move on to give our children the chance to become bilingual, and to have travel and career opportunities they wouldn’t have if we stayed in France,’’ explained Elisabeth.

 La Table d’Yves has won a whole battery of East Midlands Food and Drink awards – among them Best European restaurant, Best Gastro-Pub, runner-up for Best Service and Front of House 2011/2012.